coding-panda/panda-pods-repeater-field/README.txt

 * change: use index.php for pandarepeaterfield.php.
 * change: changed click() to trigger('click').
 * change: Reassign can also work for parent table with meta storage type.
+* change: caught up with the change of wp_localize_script in WordPress 5.7
 * add: Pods 2.8 use parent intead of pod_id.
 This verson catches up with this change.
 * fix: A bug in the order query.